The National Climate Change Policy of the Hashemite Kingdom of Jordan 2013-2020

 - Encourage strategies maximising co-benefits as it relates to health and minimising unintended negative consequences

-- Encourage the integration of climate change mitigation objectives into key sectors' policies (energy, transportation and waste)
+- Encourage the integration of climate change mitigation objectives into key sectors' policies (energy, transport and waste)

 - Take note of the needs of vulnerable groups while devising adaptation and mitigation policies, and incorporating adaptation and mitigation into green growth strategies and other policies as they relate to vulnerable groups (youth, elderly, women, poor)